Which Potato Should I grow?

 You need to be aware of the last (average) frost dates where you are as the young plant is susceptible to frost.
 The traditional date for planting was Easter Sunday but I suspect this is due to the first bank holiday of the year and people wanting to get out and about.
 You most certainly are not too late if you have only thought about growing your own potatoes in April and even into June – earlies would be harvested in August if planted in May.

 There is obviously some overlap in these broad definitions and other factors such as chitting, soil, weather, location in the garden as well as personal preference to be taken into account.
 Most people will either stagger planting or plant different crop types to ensure a long supply of homegrown potatoes.

 Recently a 5th crop type has been talked about – the Late Season for Christmas Market.
 These potatoes can be any crop type and are grown accordingly.
 We have an information page about growing late season potatoes and these are only available from late May.

 Names of potatoes can bring back memories or start a tradition!

-Some people are delighted to find a potato that their grandparents used to grow, like Edzell Blue, others like the sound of Bambino and others pick a potato because their 8-year-old daughter is called Emily and is determined to grow a Red Emmalie.
+Some people are delighted to find a potato that their grandparents used to grow, like Arran Victory, others like the sound of Bambino and others pick a potato because their 8-year-old daughter is called Cara and is determined to grow a Cara.
 There are many exotic sounding potato names – perhaps they remind you of a holiday.
 There is absolutely nothing wrong with picking your potatoes by their name….or indeed picking your children’s names from your favourite potato!

 Which Potato Should I Grow? - Choosing by Cooking Type